-- Daily spend and frequency.
-If you launch a campaign on DSP it will be a good practice to predefine how much money you are willing to spend per day on the campaign (daily spend) and how many times one unit will hit the gaze of the viewer (frequency).
-By limiting the number of views and daily spend you can successfully prevent overspending and ad fatigue.
+If you launch app advertising campaign on DSP it will be a good practice to predefine how much money you are willing to spend per day on the advertising campaign (daily spend).

 To sum up

-If you’re planning to use in-app advertisements, think about ad format and placement that can make your message noticeable, (yet not annoying), learn who’s your user, and choose a good demand-side platform that will connect you to the pool of global publishers.
+If you’re planning to apply app advertising, think about ad format and placement that can make your message noticeable, (yet not annoying), learn who’s your user, and choose a good demand-side platform that will connect you to the pool of global publishers.

-SmartyAds demand-side platform is a forward-thinking GDPR and privacy-friendly technology where advertisers can serve the most innovative ad formats and perform robust in-app advertisement optimization.
-Targeting, budget, frequency, and the rest of the individual settings are available in a single convenient interface through which you can manage your campaign and optimize the flow in real-time.
+SmartyAds demand-side platform is a forward-thinking GDPR and privacy-friendly technology where advertisers can serve the most innovative app ad formats and perform robust advertisement optimization in real time.
+Targeting, budget, frequency, and the rest of the individual settings are available in a single convenient interface through which you can manage your advertising campaign and optimize the flow in real-time.

 Need to launch really effective mobile app advertisements?
 Sign up at SmartyAds DSP!